 • Account correspondence;

-• PBU "Accounting statements of the enterprise" (No. 4/99);
+• PBU “Accounting statements of an enterprise” (No. 4/99);

 • Charts of accounts;

-• PBU "Accounting policy of the organization" (No. 1/2008);
+• PBU “Accounting Policy of the Organization” (No. 1/2008);

 • International Financial Reporting Standards;

-• PBU "Information on segments" (No. 12/2010), etc.
+• PBU “Information by segments” (No. 12/2010), etc.

 Profit has two functions:

 • Estimated.
-It determines the efficiency of the company, which includes labor productivity, the quality of material and production resources.
+It determines the efficiency of the company, which includes labor productivity, quality of material and production resources.

 • gross profit;